 Before deciding to borrow against your investment portfolio as a cash solution, it is important to know the risks.
 As a rule, it is good to borrow less than the maximum available to you in the event of a market downturn.
 Since SBLs and margin loans are made against the securities in an investment portfolio, they will fluctuate with the market.
 If the market goes down, the value of your securities may decline and the lender has the right to increase collateral requirements, which may allow the lender, at their discretion, to sell securities in the account to pay off the loan, which can result in unexpected tax consequences.
 Interest rates also may rise, increasing the cost of the loan.
 While there is no principal payment schedule, paying the interest as it is charged to the account is recommended to consistently reduce the credit balance.
 Your KAR Wealth Advisor can help provide a repayment plan that aligns with your financial situation and can also discuss other risks and market scenarios that may impact your long-term goals.

 This article is intended to be a brief and simplified introduction to using portfolio securities to access cash and should not be used as the basis for a decision to use line of credit borrowing.
-Your KAR Wealth Advisor can discuss the detailed risks, types of accounts that are eligible and the pros and cons of margin borrowing compared with other lending options.
 It is important to understand the mechanics of securities-based lending and margin accounts to determine whether it’s appropriate for your short-term cash needs and overall investment goals and objectives.

 This information is being provided by Kayne Anderson Rudnick Investment Management, LLC (“KAR”) for illustrative purposes only.
 Information contained in this material is not intended by KAR to be interpreted as investment advice, a recommendation or solicitation to purchase securities, or a recommendation of a particular course of action and has not been updated since the date of the material, and KAR does not undertake to update the information presented should it change.
 This information is based on KAR’s opinions at the time of the recording of this material and are subject to change based on market activity.
 There is no guarantee that any forecasts made will come to pass.
 KAR makes no warranty as to the accuracy or reliability of the information contained herein.
 The information provided here should not be considered to be tax advice and all investors should consult their tax professional about the specifics of their own tax situation to determine any proper course of action for them.
 KAR does not provide tax advice and nothing herein should be construed as tax advice, and information presented here may not be true or applicable for all income tax situations.
 Tax laws can and frequently do change, and KAR does not undertake to update this should any changes occur.
 Past performance is no guarantee of future results.